mc68-net/r8format/doc/cmtconv.md

 ### Playing CMT (Cassette Tape) Images

-`b8tool/bin/cmtconv` is used to generate `.wav` files that can be played into microcomputers.
+`cmtconv` is used to generate `.wav` files that can be played into microcomputers.
 It can be handy to play these directly from your development host, and even more handy to add an separate audio interface (usually USB) to dedicate to this.